MBurtonshaw/project_eight/README.md

-# project_eight
+An app to add, update, delete book entries in a library database.
+Built with Express.js and SQLize.

-TeamTreehouse Project 8
+# To Run

-This is a sequelize project in which a user can work with book entries in a library database.
-Users can add, update, delete, and search by id#.
+node app.js